KeyboardKit/KeyboardKit/README.md

 ### Important about SwiftUI previews

-KeyboardKit contains color and text resources that are embedded within the Swift package.
-However, SwiftUI previews outside this library can't access there resources, since the `.module` bundle isn't defined.
+KeyboardKit contains color and text resources that are embedded within the Swift Package.
+However, external SwiftUI previews can't access these resources, since the `.module` bundle isn't defined outside of this package.
 This makes the previews crash.

 Until this is solved in SwiftUI and SPM, call `KeyboardPreviews.enable()` in each preview to use fake colors and texts that don't break the preview.

+## 🇸🇪 Localization

+KeyboardKit is localized in the following languages:

+* 🇺🇸 English (US - Default)

+* 🇩🇰 Danish
+* 🇳🇱 Dutch
+* 🇬🇧 English (UK)
+* 🇫🇮 Finnish
+* 🇫🇷 French
+* 🇩🇪 German
+* 🇮🇹 Italian
+* 🇳🇴 Norwegian
+* 🇪🇸 Spanish
+* 🇸🇪 Swedish

+KeyboardKit also supports localized keyboards, where the keyboard layout, secondary actions etc. behave just like they should for a certain locale.

+[Read more here][Localization]